Pawsey-Internships/diversity_inclusion_workshop/content/introduction/participation_requests.md

 * Gracefully accept constructive criticism.

-If you feel like you need support at any time during the workshop, mesasge one of the mentors.
+If you feel like you need support at any time during the workshop, messasge one of the mentors.